 To curtail the situation, we have launched a fundraising campaign to maintain our solar system and continue to use green and renewable energy.
 We there therefore appealing to all for support to enable us Stay green and safe at the project.
 Visit our fundraising page here(in German)

-Caleb Goes To Kindergarten: “Finally, I can tag on”, this was the expression on Caleb’s face when he put on his uniform to go to Kindergarten (KG) for the first time.
+“Finally, I can tag on”, this was the expression on Caleb’s face when he put on his uniform to go to Kindergarten (KG) for the first time.
 Caleb turned 1-year in May, his birthday was marked with a surprise party which he found very confusing at the beginning.
 All the other kids were excited about Caleb’s birthday and treated him a bit differently on this day.
 For his birthday, the ladies from the bakery project also made some cookies, pie, and a lovely cake for Caleb and all kids.
-Caleb received many presents which included a new uniform for kindergarten.
-Going to kindergarten/school with the kids has been a dream for Caleb for a while.
-He didn’t like it when all the other kids left in the morning for school and he had to be home and wait until they are back.
-He often waves them goodbye and sometimes cries when they leave but finally, his time has come.
-He is now able to walk and actively play with other children so KG should be fine.

 However, the first day at KG was a bit confusing and tough for him.
 He had to join other new kids of his age and not the kids from the children’s village.
 He was not happy and did not want to stay, but his mother was around so he knew he was secured.
 After almost 3 weeks now, Caleb has learned the new system and knows KG is making new friends and having fun all day.
 He loves it now and does not need his mother around at KG any longer.

-Tree Planting Intense rains continue to erode our compound, while we continue to plant more grass to check the erosion, we have also started planting more trees to reduce wind speeds and also cool the air on our compound.
+Intense rains continue to erode our compound, while we continue to plant more grass to check the erosion, we have also started planting more trees to reduce wind speeds and also cool the air on our compound.
 But planting trees on our compound involves more than digging a hole for the plant, we are required to fence them to prevent our livestock from eating the leaves as they grow.
 The team of workers, together with all children are involved in our tree planting initiative.
-While adults are responsible for planting and fencing the trees, the children have the responsibility of caring for them by watering them every day.
-Each child has up to 3 trees to care for.
-Until now we have planted about 20 new trees which also include mango and orange which would have other benefits for the project when they mature.

-School Gets Extra Support LoszuGhana continues to support over 80 children in the old Adwampong community school by offering free school education in the SOS program.
+LoszuGhana continues to support over 80 children in the old Adwampong community school by offering free school education in the SOS program.
 The school was taken over by LoszuGhana in 2013 after being abandoned by the government and now has a population of over 90 children and 8 classes including a pre-school section.
 The covid-19 around the world had its impact on the school project.
 To ensure kids and teachers are safe in the classroom, there was the need to re-arrange the seating arrangement of the kids in the classroom.
 This implied increasing the number of the desk so 1-2 children are allowed to occupy a big desk.
-Furthermore, the school regularly gets supplies such as sanitizers and tissue papers to maintain hygiene and hand-washing at the school.
-Until now there is no case of covid-19 infection among the students and teachers at our school.
-In addition to hygiene materials, the school also received food items including bags of rice, cooking oil, bags of beans, and other materials to support the school canteen.

-Next SMW Training The next session of SMW Vocational training which was scheduled for last May will finally kick off in July.
 Screening and selection of participants took longer due to information verification and preparation of accommodation for resident participants from 4 communities within the Bosomtwe district.
 5 young ladies have been selected to participate in about 6-8months of hair braiding training while 3 others will get 4 weeks of training in the production of liquid and bar washing soap.

 With all training material organised and professional trainers waiting, the only setback is accommodation for some resident participants and their kids.
 This should be resolved in the next weeks to meet the planned kickoff this month in July.

-New Kid at Project.
 We had the opportunity to welcome Rita and her 2months old baby Akosua, to our project in mid-February.
 Rita and her baby were relocated to our children’s village community due to congested living conditions at the previous orphanage project where she was living with her newly born baby.

 The mother and child are presently living with us in one of our family houses and are happy to have more space and better hygienic living conditions.
 Rita will be participating in our next session of the SMW-Project next month in May to acquire skills in hair braiding and professional manicure.

-Support for Non-Resident Kids The COVID-19 pandemic continues to be the world’s top problem.
+The COVID-19 pandemic continues to be the world’s top problem.
 There is no incident of COVID-19 infection at our children’s village until now.
 However, its consequences are noticeable at our children’s village project.
 Despite the many challenges, LoszuGhana continues to extend support to 7 non-resident needy children who live with other family members or guardians outside our village community.
 All 7 non-resident children continue to get educational, material, health insurance, and food support from LoszuGhana.
 Our non-resident children are currently living with a known member of their extended families or caregiver who has accepted to live with children and provide care and protection.

-Kids in JHS Time flies, they say, George Snr. and Jnr could barely hold pencils to draw or write their names not so long ago, but today the twins have made the next steps in their education and graduated from Primary school to Junior High School (JHS) at Adunku public school (close to the children village project).
+Time flies, they say, George Snr. and Jnr could barely hold pencils to draw or write their names not so long ago, but today the twins have made the next steps in their education and graduated from Primary school to Junior High School (JHS) at Adunku public school (close to the children village project).
 The two require about 10mins with their bikes to school and have made new friends and classmates in their new school.
 George Senior’s favorite subject at school is Maths and Junior loves English and spelling words.
 The two also enjoy the ride to school every morning and never want to miss school.

-Farming The rainy days are here again, and it’s time to grow food crops and vegetables to supplement food consumption at our children’s village.
+The rainy days are here again, and it’s time to grow food crops and vegetables to supplement food consumption at our children’s village.

 Alongside growing food crops, we are currently preparing our fish ponds to restock them with fishes once the ponds are filled with rainwater again.
 Since our fish ponds are dependent on rains, we keep and harvest fishes once a year for food consumption at the project.